submariner-io/submariner-website/src/content/reading_material/_index.en.md

 pre: "<b>7. </b>"
 ---

-There are multiple presentations/demo recordings on Submariner available online.
+There are multiple presentations and demo recordings about Submariner available online.

 ## Conference Presentations